huonw/huonw.github.io/_posts/2025-12-13-magit-insert-worktrees.md

 [wt-docs]: https://docs.magit.vc/magit/Worktree.html

 The magit status buffer is the entry-point to a Git repo, and surfaces a lot of information that's handy to have immediately available, in collapsible sections, things like diffs of any uncommitted and branch summaries.
-It reduces friction by making `git status` automatic and interactive, and is customisable.
+It reduces friction by making `git status`/`git diff`/... automatic and interactive, and is customisable.

 I wanted to apply that mindset to worktrees too, and so, recently, started writing my own worktree section inserter... but then thought to double check the Magit source code for anything similar, and found exactly what I wanted[^docs]!